iamfuckingsuhas/sysdesignnotes/design/uber.md

 - updating is a little complicated. might require locking for concurrent updated.
 - good for uneven distribution

+use redlock to send one ride to a driver at a time only.

 we show ride to driver for 5-10 seconds and show it to next user.